Top 30 Best Indian Bloggers in 2026

 - Projects: Gorgeously Flawed

 Dipti is a Chhattisgarh-based beauty blogger.
-She started blogging around a decade ago and since then has been ‘nailing’ it.
-She writes about beauty, lifestyle and fashion-like topics on her blog Gorgeously Flawed.
+She started blogging over a decade ago and has been nailing it since.
+She writes about beauty, lifestyle, and fashion on her blog Gorgeously Flawed.

 Iftekhar Ahmed